 Alt GR (right): press Option + Control

-Applications: This key isn't available from Apple keyboards
+Applications: This key isn't available on Apple keyboards

 Numeric keypad mappings

-For numerical entry on the Apple Wireless Keyboard, use the standard numerical keys beneath the Function keys.
+Use the standard numerical keys beneath the Function keys for numerical entry on the Apple Wireless Keyboard.
 Apple external keyboards with built-in numeric keypads provide the same function as Microsoft-compatible numeric keypads.

 If your keyboard isn't working

-When you use Boot Camp to install Windows on your Mac, it installs Windows support software (drivers) that let you use features of Apple keyboards in Windows.
+Boot Camp installs Windows support software (drivers) that let you use features of Apple keyboards in Windows.
 If your keyboard works when your Mac is started in OS X but not Windows, try reinstalling Windows support software from Boot Camp Assistant.

-To determine the key combinations used to access unique characters for the language and region your Apple keyboard is designed to support by using Microsoft Keyboard Layout Creator:
+Use Microsoft Keyboard Layout Creator to find the key combinations for unique characters in the language and region your Apple keyboard is designed to support:

 - Download, install, and open the Microsoft Keyboard Layout Creator.